-Also let’s not get confused and think that these chips mean we’re talking apples and deep frying them.
-No no no. These chips are made by baking thin apple slices.
-We’re talking no added sugar, no fat, no preservatives and no gluten.
+Bare Apple Chips are super healthy too.
+They don’t have added sugar, fat, preservatives or gluten.
 JUST APPLES.
-Which makes them a delicious and healthy snack choice on their own, or made into scrumptious apple flavored granola!
+Which makes them a delicious and healthy snack choice on their own, or made into scrumptious apple-flavored granola!

 This post isn’t sponsored by Bare, I just really love their products and I love sharing my favorites with you guys.
 I find Bare products at Kroger or Target, but I’m sure you can find them at your local grocery store too.
 Also, feel free to use any other brand of apple chips you might come across.
 I would just suggest making sure that the only ingredients are apples and possibly some spices.

-If you’re a lover of apple pie, this granola is for you!
+If you love apples as much as I do, I highly suggest you try this granola!
 My favorite way to enjoy it, is served up on top of some yogurt.
 Have you tried the apple caramel flavored yogurt from Trader Joe’s?
-Such an awesome combo with this granola!
-It’s like having apple pie with a scoop of ice cream!
+Another obsession and such an awesome combo with this granola!

 - 1/8 teaspoon salt